tylerhu3/TODOWidget/README.md

 # TODOWidget
-# Latest Revision: 12/21/2017
+ Latest Revision: 12/21/2017
-# This is a implementation of ListView via RemoteViews as a fun to do project
-# Here is the actual link to the App itself on Google Play:
+ This is a implementation of ListView via RemoteViews as a fun project Here is the actual link to the App itself on Google Play: https://play.google.com/store/apps/details?id=com.hu.tyler.todowidget&hl=en
-https://play.google.com/store/apps/details?id=com.hu.tyler.todowidget&hl=en

 The .java files are located in: TODOWidget/app/src/main/java/com/hu/tyler/todowidget/